 For questions, please email or call:

-Wow!
-Do we have a diverse lot of quilt artists to attract the attention of the Monterey Library customers.
+Were you able to catch the eclectic quilt show at the Monterey Public Library?
 Traditional - Primative - Tech - Modern - Art - Contemporary.

 Again this year, the kind librarians gave us free rein to decorate the locked display window at the Pacific Avenue entry with all styles of fiber arts to promote our 2017 Quilt Show and, hopefully, convert a few folks to our passion for quilting.